GraemeMalcolm/data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

             DATA_SOURCE = 'sales_data',
             FORMAT = 'CSV',
             PARSER_VERSION = '2.0'
-        ) AS [orders]
+        ) AS orders
     ```

     The query uses the external data source to connect to the data lake, and the OPENROWSET function now only need to reference the relative path to the .csv files.

-However, there is still the problem that the column names are undefined.
-To resolve this with a more permanent solution than adding a WITH clause to the OPENROWSET function, you'll create an external table.
+8. Modify the code as follows to query the parquet files using the data source.

+    ```sql
+    SELECT *
+    FROM
+        OPENROWSET(
+            BULK 'parquet/year=*/*.snappy.parquet',
+            DATA_SOURCE = 'sales_data',
+            FORMAT='PARQUET'
+        ) AS orders
+    WHERE orders.filepath(1) = '2019'
+    ```

+### Create an external table

+The external data source makes it easier to access the files in the data lake, but most data analysts using SQ are used to working with tables in a database.
+Fortunately, you can also define external file formats and external tables that encapsulate rowsets from files in database tables.

-8. Replace the SQL code with the following statement to define an external data format for CSV files, and an external table that references the CSV files, and run it:
+1. Replace the SQL code with the following statement to define an external data format for CSV files, and an external table that references the CSV files, and run it:

     ```sql
     CREATE EXTERNAL FILE FORMAT CsvFormat